TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/ExtensionIntegration.rst

 .. important::

    TYPO3 can currently handle one branch for an extension!
-   Typically you should select the master branch.
+   Typically you should select the `main` branch.

 Push translations